 Data ground-truthing - video, still photography, or physical sampling of the seafloor.
 Visit progress page.

 Subbottom profiling - High resolution seismic-reflection profiling to determine thickness and distribution of sediment and other geologic units, locations of active faults and folds, and other features.
 Visit progress page.

 GIS Data and Map Production - creation of GIS databases and multi-sheet folio map sets (1:24,000 scale), which will include bathymetry, geologic and habitat interpretation maps spanning the entire California land/sea margin.
+Visit map sheets page.

 Data Management and Dissemination - creation of an online data repository for the public dissemination of all digital data and map products covering the California state waters.
 Visit GIS data & metadata page.